 1. Cupcakes have frosting.
 Muffins do not.
-This is a cupcake ⬇️.

-3. “The cupcake has a finer crumb while the muffin has a bigger/coarser crumb,” says Muffin Man.
-These are muffins ⬇️.
+3. The cupcake has a finer crumb while the muffin has a bigger/coarser crumb.

-5. “If you throw a cupcake against a wall, it will make a ‘POOF’ sound.
-However, if you did the same with a muffin, it would make more of a ‘THUD’ sound,” says MooCow_The Baker.
-Here’s sort of what it’s like when a muffin hits the wall ⬇️.
+5. If you throw a cupcake against a wall, it will make a ‘POOF’ sound.
+However, if you did the same with a muffin, it would make more of a ‘THUD’ sound,” says one of my readers, MooCow_The Baker.

 Since posting these cupcake and muffin differences, I’ve received lots of feedback.
 Be sure to read through the comments and chime in with your opinions!